midopa/twitter-block-list/README.md

 5. select the downloaded block list file
 6. click preview
 7. the website will show you what twitter accounts will be added to your block list. note that if there's no change, then it will say there's nothing to add, in which case you're done.
+8. NOTE! do a quick scan of the accounts that will be blocked. make sure there aren't any that you actually want to see/follow!
 8. click done
 9. done